bradleyeckert/chad/README.md

 Chad protects your software investment by targeting Verilog (or its VHDL equivalent) directly.
 Modern computers are fast enough to simulate the CPU on the order of at-speed.
+Simulation speed on my computer depended on the compiler:

+- 150 MHz when compiled by Code::Blocks 17.12 (GCC).
+- 210 MHz when compiled by Visual Studio 2019.

+It's like having a real J1.
 Forth should execute the code it compiles.
 Cross compiling, such as targeting ARM with code running on x86, adds a lot of complexity which is completely unnecessary with Chad.

-You can add your functions easily.
+You can add custom functions easily.
 Just edit `chad.c` and `chaddefs.h`.
 Recompile and your simulated computer and its language have the new features.
 Chad comes as C source.
 Once you compile it, you have a Forth that can extend itself in such a way that the binaries can be output for inclusion in a SOC.